 In Medicare Mistake #5 we talked about why the best plan for your spouse or friend might not be the best plan for you.
-In this Medicare Mistakes article, we’ll address the importance of reviewing and understanding your coverage to make sure you’re actually getting what you need.
+In this Medicare Mistakes article, we’ll address the importance of reviewing and understanding your coverage to make sure you’re getting what you need.

 Key Takeaways